Li Guang: Biography

-Li Guang first distinguished himself during the Rebellion of the Seven States, where he served under the Grand General Zhou Yafu.
-However, Emperor Jing was unhappy that he had accepted a seal given by Liu Wu, Prince of Liang, Emperor Jing's brother; Emperor Jing had been wary of the Prince of Liang, as Liu Wu had ambitions to place himself as Emperor Jing's successor, over Emperor Jing's own sons.
+Li Guang further distinguished himself during the Rebellion of the Seven States, where he served under the Grand General Zhou Yafu.
+However, Emperor Jing was unhappy that he had accepted a seal given by Liu Wu, Prince of Liang, Emperor Jing's brother; Emperor Jing had been wary of the Prince of Liang, as Liu Wu had ambitions to place himself as Emperor Jing's successor, over Emperor Jing's sons.
 This stance was also supported by Empress Dowager Dou, their mother.
 Thus, Li did not get promoted to a marquisate despite his anti-rebellion achievement.

-As the border of Hebei always struct by constact attacks by the Xiongnu, Li Guang valorous temper were deemed fit to be assigned in position to defend against them.
+As the border of Hebei was always subject to constant attacks by the Xiongnu, Li Guang's valorous temper was deemed a good fit, and he was assigned to defend against them.